 Passenger car rental insurance starts at $1,200–$2,500 per vehicle per year for solo Turo or peer-to-peer hosts.
 The must-have coverage is Commercial Auto (your personal auto policy WILL deny any claim involving a rented-out vehicle), with General Liability for non-driving customer interactions and Umbrella for fleet operators carrying 5+ vehicles.

 Passenger car rental insurance covers vehicles you rent out commercially — whether you're a Turo host with one car, a Getaround operator with a small fleet, or a traditional rental agency serving an airport.
 The single biggest risk: a customer driving your vehicle causes an accident, and you discover your personal auto policy excludes commercial use.
 The average passenger car rental operator pays $1,200–$2,500 per year per vehicle for the full Commercial Auto coverage stack.
-Source: ACRA (American Car Rental Association) industry data; III Commercial Auto industry data 2024; MoneyGeek 2026.
-Figures are industry-typical published ranges, not state-specific quotes; small samples may not generalize.
-Consult a licensed agent in your state.
+Sources: state DOI commercial-auto rate filings via SERFF (see our live tracker), American Car Rental Association industry data, III Commercial Auto research 2024, NAIC commercial-auto regulation.
+Figures are typical-case ranges anchored to primary-source filings; consult a licensed agent in your state for specific pricing.

 per single vehicle